-The Institute seeks applicants with a Ph.D degree, who will be expected to establish an extramurally funded independent research program related to the eye and with an emphasis in the fields of biochemistry, biophysics, medical instrumentation and pharmacology.
+The Institute seeks applicants with a Ph.D degree, who will be expected to establish an extramurally funded independent research program related to the eye and with an emphasis in the fields of biochemistry, molecular biology, pharmacology and genetics.
 The center is led by Professor Maciej Wojtkowski and aims to create a synergistic approach between these disciplines and will take on important questions in vision research.
 The program will leverage outstanding existing resources at the Polish Academy of Sciences and University College London led by the advisory group that include top leaders in European vision research.
 Candidates will be expected to support research and mentoring and supervision of graduate students, post-doctoral fellows and technical and administrative staff.
 Salary and rank will be commensurate with experience.

 For more information click here

 Key responsibilities include:

 - Managing and carrying out research;

 - Assigning tasks to team members and creating a research schedule;

 - Applying for additional funding.